alkhrom/Git-demo2/index.md

 Concatenate the right 6 bits to obtain the send byte.
 Concatenate the two bytes.
 Example:
-The code point for capital cyrillic
+The code point for capital Cyrillic "Ж" is "1046" (decimal) or "0416" (hex) or 10000 01

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5ODE5NjUzNiwtMjAxNjY4ODg4OSwxND
+eyJoaXN0b3J5IjpbMjAyMDAwMzQzMiwtMjAxNjY4ODg4OSwxND
 IyMTA3NDksOTg4ODI1OTY0LC0xNTg4Nzk2NjZdfQ==
 -->